thomasrogers28/GuitarNoteGame/README.md

 # GuitarNoteGame
-A game designed to help memorise the positions of notes on a guitar
+A game designed to help memorise the positions of notes on a guitar.

 Current version is for a classical 6-string guitar with standard tuning up to the 19th fret.

+Two versions are currently available for this game: the first is played within the python console, and the second creates a front end display using pygame.
+I have kept these separate for now as an additional quality control, however I intend to merge the two in the future.

 # Options
 Additional options to change the difficulty settings for frets and strings: